jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Operation-Guide/Instance/Modify-Instance-Spec.md

 The RDS instance is able to dynamically adjust instance CPU, memory and disk size.
 During the configuration adjustment, RDS instance can be normally used.
 After completion of adjustment, there is only a flash.
 Then, please re-connect the application.

 - MySQL、Percona、MariaDB
-  - Expansion is supported only, while shrink is not supported
+  - Expansion is supported only, while shrink is not supported.
   - Expansion of primary instance is supported only, while expansion of read-only instance is not supported
 - SQL Server
   - Expansion and shrinkage are supported at the same time